UWPCE-PythonCert/PythonCertDevel/source/modules/Exceptions.rst

 Knowing what Exception to catch
 -------------------------------

-I usually figure out what Exception to catch with an iterative process.
+I usually figure out what exception to catch with an iterative process.

 I write the code without a try block, pass in "bad data", or somehow trigger the exception, then see what it is.